sophiapitt-browne/web-scraper/README.md

 ### Example 2.
 Using an additional function to clean listings from the JSearch API (clean.py)

-This example demonstrates extracting job listings from the downloaded JSON file "job_listings.json", dropping unnecessary columns and renaming columns before converting to a CSV.
+This example demonstrates extracting job listings from the downloaded JSON file "job_listings.json", dropping unnecessary columns, re-ordering and renaming columns before converting to a CSV.
 > **NOTE**
 > Note that the `clean.py` script assumes that there is an existing JSON file (to reduce the number of API requests).